 Step 5: Set your preferred Backup Reserve by adjusting the slider at the top of the screen.

 Some utilities allow Powerwall to send energy back to the grid and claim credits during peak times.
-When Powerwall is able to send energy to the grid, the following energy export options will be available in the Tesla app, with the default setting of ‘Solar.’
+When Powerwall is allowed to send energy to the grid, the following energy export options will be available in the Tesla app.

 When set to ‘Everything,’ Powerwall will discharge as much as possible when the cost of energy is expensive, sending solar and Powerwall energy to the grid and discharging all the way to your set Backup Reserve.
 Use this option if you want to maximize savings.